onflow/fcl-js/docs-generator/README.md

 ## Integration with Documentation Projects

 After generating documentation, copy the `output/packages-docs` directory to the documentation project.
 This will maintain the folder structure and allow the documentation build system to process the files.

+## Notes

+- Avoid relative path linking outside of packages-docs folder to avoid docusaurus linking problems.
+Use only packages-docs relative links or absolute paths.
+- If needed to add '{}' curly braces in jsdoc description be sure to properly escape them with a backslash to avoid docusaurus problems.